-21. Please indicate your preference for the following: ☑ Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system. ☑ Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system. ☐ Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.
-Please indicate reasons for your preference: unlikely owners will complete info so either software needs to be developed or LG staff enter details to ensure accuracy 22.
+Questions - All 21.
+Please indicate your preference for the following: □ Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system. □ Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system. □ Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.
+Please indicate reasons for your preference: 22.
 Are there other options for transferring existing dogs onto the centralised system?
-23. Which of the following would you support to cover the costs of migrating existing data? ☑ an increase in the registration fee ☑ a one-off payment by dog owners ☐ other ☐ none system and local government registers would need to be retained for at least a 15 year period following the launch of the centralised system and authorities would have to refer to both the centralised system and individual local government dog registers.
-24. Should lifetime dog registrations be transferred to the new system?
-Yes □ No □ Unsure Questions - Local Governments 25.
-Please indicate your local government district and the software you currently use for your dog register: a) Local Government district: Bunbury b) Dog register software: Authority (CIVICA) & spreadsheets 26.
-Please indicate if the software used for your local government dog register is the same as the software used for your local government's cat register: ⊠ Yes □ No □ Unsure 27.
-Have you modified the software you currently use? ☐ Yes □ No 28.
-Is your local government easily able to identify lifetime dog registrations in your dog register? □ No □ Unsure 29.
+23. Which of the following would you support to cover the costs of migrating existing data? an increase in the registration feea one-off payment by dog owners □ other ⋈ none Cost should be covered by the State Government as this is their initiative.
+Dog owners should not be penalised with yet another cost to dog ownership.
+One option is that existing lifetime dog registrations are not transferred to the new year period following the launch of the centralised system and authorities would have to refer to both the centralised system and individual local government dog registers.
+24. Should lifetime dog registrations be transferred to the new system? □ No □ Unsure Questions - Local Governments 25.
+Please indicate your local government district and the software you currently use for your dog register: a) Local Government district: b) Dog register software: 26.
+Please indicate if the software used for your local government dog register is the same as the software used for your local government's cat register: ☐ Yes □ No □ Unsure 27.
+Have you modified the software you currently use? ☐ Yes □ No □ Unsure 28.
+Is your local government easily able to identify lifetime dog registrations in your dog register? □ Yes □ No □ Unsure 29.
 How many lifetime dog registrations does your local government currently have?
-3500 30.
-Does your local government have the capacity to extract data from your dog register software and provide the extracted data in an Excel spreadsheet?
+30. Does your local government have the capacity to extract data from your dog register software and provide the extracted data in an Excel spreadsheet? □ Yes □ No system and local government registers would need to be retained for at least a 15